 - Ability to reflect upon one’s knowledge and understanding of world history, geography, global issues (health, climate, social responsibility, conflict resolution and economics) and of the process of globalization itself.

-- Statement of Intent submitted by Grade 10
+- Statement of Intent submitted by the end of first semester in Grade 10

 - Successful Participation in grades 10 through 12

 - Four years of high school language study

 - Reflective work at end of each year

 - Capstone project with presentation to a panel representative of global and local educators

 - Projected course of study to fulfill criteria